mrnicegyu11/ShellMoney/README.md

 2. Clone ShellMoney from github to a folder
 3. Go into the shellmoney root folder and run "npm i" to install required packages.
 4. Set required environment variables for shellmoney (--> If a deamon is running shellmoney on a server, take care that these env vars are always set correctly):
+  * export SHELLMONEY_MONGODB_ACCESS=testUser:testPwd@localhost:11000
-    * export SHELLMONEY_MONGODB_ACCESS=testUser:testPwd@localhost:11000 ### Put the user-credentials for accessing the mongoDB collection here as shown
+    * Put the user-credentials for accessing the mongoDB collection here as shown
+  * export SHELLMONEY_PORT=12000
-    * export SHELLMONEY_PORT=12000 #Put the port you want shellmoney to run on here.
+    * Put the port you want shellmoney to run on here.
-    * export SHELLMONEY_URL=http://mywebsite.org:12000 ##<---- NO ADDITIONAL SLASH (/); THIS WILL CAUSE EVERYTHING TO BREAK.
+  * export SHELLMONEY_URL=http://mywebsite.org:12000 #Put the full URL where Shellmoney will be running here.
+This will usueally be something like //server:port
+    * For SHELLMONEY_URL, make sure that there are no additional trailing slash-signs ('/') at the end of the URL after the port (this will break everything).
 Put the full URL where Shellmoney will be running here.
-This will usueally be something like //server:port
+This will usueally be something like //server:port.
-5. Run the shellmoney app: ./npm start
+5. Run the shellmoney app: ./npm start.
-6. Shellmoney is now reachable using a browser on SHELLMONEY_URL
+6. Shellmoney is now reachable using a browser on SHELLMONEY_URL.